Outages, floods hit two New Jersey refineries; others restart

 The vast network of terminals and smaller pipelines that serves the region - seen as a potentially greater danger than refinery outages - was also being assessed.

-NuStar Energy said it could not access its Linden, New Jersey, terminal, while Magellan Midstream Partners said it would resume loading at two truck racks in Delaware and Connecticut later in the day.
-Motiva was reopening terminals apart from those in New Jersey and New York which were flooded and those in Connecticut which had lost power.
+NuStar Energy said it could not access its Linden, New Jersey terminal, while Magellan Midstream Partners said it would resume loading at two truck racks in Delaware and Connecticut later in the day.

 DEMAND IN FOCUS